Asset Protection Basics

 - Annuities and life insurance protection may offer some protection, however the rates of return on the money put into these plans are usually poor.
 State law also dictates whether or not annuities or life insurance are protected.
 In some states, the cash surrender values of life insurance, as well as earnings from an annuity contract are protected.
 In other states, protection is offered to the beneficiary and his or her interest to the extent that it provides a meager living.
 However, some states offer no protection.
 Therefore, become aware of your state’s requirements and how they might affect you.

-Obtain Asset Protection With a Few Easy Steps
+A Few Easy Steps

 Although some people still seem to approach asset protection with a knee-jerk reaction after they are sued.
 There are many sound and solid legal ways to protect your assets, but the protective measures almost always work best when put in place before a legal attack.
 Optimal asset protection planning means putting up your defenses up before any creditors launch attacks to access your wealth.